 Introduction to academic practice at Oxford - this is the Oxford Learning Institute's induction programme for new academic staff.

-If you wish to find out more about teaching in the Oxford context you may find something of interest in the Learning Institute's courses and seminars for lecturers/ teaching staff.
+If you wish to find out more about teaching in the Oxford context you may find something of interest in the Learning Institute's Course List - by topic (Learning and teaching).
 Alternatively, we also offer more sustained Teaching Development Programmes according to your level of prior experience and current engagement in teaching activities.

 If you expect to be involved in Undergraduate Admissions during your first year in post, you will need to find out about the Learning Institute's online training course, and make time to complete it promptly.
 For further guidance consult your college Tutor for Admissions, or Admissions Officer.

 Oxford Learning Institute support is not confined to matters of teaching; there are also seminars and programmes for academic leaders, researchers, managers, etc. See Programmes and resources.